-You are reading part 4 of the 6-part 2022 Retail Marketing Guide.
-Jump to Chapter 5: Use insights to inform your strategy and boost performance; Chapter 6: Be ready for the holidays and seasonal shopping moments; or Chapter 1: Customers turn to Google every day to browse, research, and buy.
+You are reading part 4 of the 5-part 2022 Retail Marketing Guide.
+Jump to Chapter 5: Use insights to inform your strategy and boost performance; or Chapter 1: Customers turn to Google every day to browse, research, and buy.

 Searches for “open now near me” have grown globally by over 400% YOY1